Actindo-AG/Documentation/Tasks/UserInterface/03a_List.md

     Enter a name for the event.

 - *Identifier*
-    Event identifier.
-The event identifier is similar to a key and therefore must be system-wide unique.
+    Enter an identifier for the event.
+The identifier is similar to a key and and therefore must be system-wide unique.

 - *Attribute set for tasks*
     Click the drop-down list and select the appropriate attribute set.
 All available attribute sets that are relevant for tasks are displayed in the list.